cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/Guaranteed-stake-updates.md

 ## A More Intuitive Explanation

 Let us say an operator has opted into a middleware, `Middleware A`.
-He would call `recordFirstStakeUpdate`, adding  `Middleware A` to the linked list and recording the `updateBlock` and the `serveUntil` time in `operatorMiddlewareTimes`.
+The operator would call `recordFirstStakeUpdate`, adding  `Middleware A` to the linked list and recording the `updateBlock` and the `serveUntil` time in `operatorMiddlewareTimes`.
 Then the operator registers with a second and third middleware, `Middleware B` and `Middleware C`.
 At this point, the timeline is as follows:

 ![alt text](images/three_middlewares.png?raw=true "Title")

-Based on this, the latest servUntil time is `serveUntil_B`.
+Based on this, the latest serveUntil time is `serveUntil_B`.
 So the most recent entry in the `operatorMiddlewareTimes` array for that operator will have `serveUntil = serveUntil_B` and `leastRecentUpdateBlock = updateBlock_A`.

 In the mean time, let us say the operator had also queued a withdrawal between the leastRecentUpdateBlock of `Middleware A` and `Middleware B`: